 Using a comb or your fingers, lift the top section of hair at the back of your head and spray some VO5 Dry Backcomb Spray at the roots.
 This will add shape and volume to your beehive hairstyle so it has a solid base.

 Tease the hair.

 Take a small amount of hair from the top section and backcomb it to add volume.
 The more volume you can add here, the bigger your beehive will be!

 Brush the hair into place.

-If the original beehive hair look is a bit much for you, don’t let it put you off the style completely.
+If the original Amy Winehouse beehive look is a bit much for you, don’t let it put you off all beehive hairstyles completely.
 There are a number of ways to rock a more toned down take on beehive hair and the half-up half-down is one of our go-tos.

-Much more wearable for every day, while still incorporating the bouffant element that we all know and love, it’s the perfect look to take you from the office to after-work drinks with the girls.
+Slightly more wearable, while still incorporating the bouffant element that we all know and love, it’s the perfect look to take you from the office to after-work drinks with the girls.
 Sold?
 Follow our simple step-by-step tutorial below to see just how quickly you can master this modern update…

 Curl your lengths.